 4) Another good question.
 Can you take photos at Liège-Guillemins Railway Station?
 Yes!
 And no permits are required.

 You can easily get around Liège in a number of ways.
 Here are the best local transportation options:

 1) To arrive at Liège’s city center, you can drive, take a taxi, shuttle service, or bus from the airport, as well as from the main bus/train stations:

-- The Liège Airport (LGG) is about 12 kilometers outside of the city center.
-While, it mainly services cargo flights, low-cost airlines tend to fly there as well.
-You can take buses 53 or 57 for about €3 and be in the city center within about 20 minutes.
+- The Liège Airport (LGG) is about 12 kilometers outside the city center.
+While it mainly services cargo flights, low-cost airlines also tend to fly there.
+You can take buses 53 or 57 for about €3 and be in the city center within 20 minutes.
 Note, bus 57 doesn’t run on weekends or holidays.
 Another option is the Liège Airport Shuttle, which will bring you to the city’s main station (the very one highlighted in this post!).
 Shuttle fares are between €7 – €10.
-You can also travel by taxi, with Melkior Taxis, Guillemins Taxis, or Taxi Liège.
+You can also travel by taxi, with Melkior Taxis or Taxi Liège.
 The ride also takes about 20 minutes, and the fare will run anywhere from €25 – €30.

 2) The best ways to get around Liège include:

-- Bikes – The city center is fairly easy to bike around, while the more hilly outer parts of the city can prove more challenging.
-The busy rides are said to be especially dangerous for cyclists, so do be careful.
+- Bikes – The city center is fairly easy to bike around, while the hilly outer parts of the city can prove more challenging.
+Busy rides are said to be especially dangerous for cyclists, so do be careful.
 You can rent bikes from companies like Blue-bike and Pro Velo.

 - Public Transit – Check out the TEC website to plan your route and find out related costs.

 - Ridesharing – Companies like Uber and Bolt don’t offer services in Liège at the moment.
 If you know of any local ride-sharing service, let us know in the comments.